What Happened.

 -

 The Sedgwick County Coroner’s Office releases CJ’s autopsy report, ruling his cause of death a homicide.
+Noting complications from prolonged physical restraint in the prone position leading to cardiopulmonary arrest.

 -